bpstephanie/The_Country_Quiz/README.md

     ![Welcome Message Modal Mobile](<#media/site-screenshots/welcome-modal-mobile.png)

   - ### How To Play Modal
     This modal gives instructions to the user on how to play the quiz.
-When exitting this pop-up they will be taken back to the [Welcome Message Modal](<#welcome-message-modal>).
+When exiting this pop-up they will be taken back to the [Welcome Message Modal](<#welcome-message-modal>).

     How To Play Modal Desktop:
     ![How To Play Modal Desktop](<#media/site-screenshots/howtoplay-modal.png>)